NetFabric/NetFabric.Numerics.Tensors/README.md

 Tensor.Sqrt(data, data);
 ```

-Note that since `data` serves as both the source and destination, the operation is performed inplace.
+Note that since `data` serves as both the source and destination, the operation is performed in-place.

 For variables `x`, `y`, and `result`, all of type `Span<float>` and of the same size, the following example updates each element in `result` with the sum of the corresponding elements in `x` and `y`: